Cxde02/Digital-Clock/README.md

-# Snake-Game
+# Digital Clock
-A simple snake game programmed using Python3
+A simple digital clock programmed using Python3